-We keep hearing about the mini-kerfuffle launched by food writer Marion Nestle in response to manufacturer Mead-Johnson’s new chocolate and vanilla-flavored toddler formulas.
-At Jolly Tomato, we’re primarily looking out for kids ages 2 to 16, and thus we aren’t spending a lot of time talking about formula.
-But since the product (Enfagrow) is meant for toddlers ages 12 to 36 months, which covers some of our territory, we wanted to get out there on record to say a big fat “no.” Just… no.
+We keep hearing about the mini-kerfuffle launched by food writer Marion Nestle in response to manufacturer Mead-Johnson’s new chocolate formula (this includes chocolate- and vanilla-flavored toddler formulas).
+At Jolly Tomato, we don’t cover baby foods so we aren’t spending a lot of time talking about formula.
+But since the product (Enfagrow) is meant for toddlers and kids ages 12 to 36 months, which covers some of our territory, we wanted to get out there on record to say a big fat “no.” Just… no.

 First of all, does your little one really need a “toddler formula?”
 Probably not, even if he or she is an erratic eater.
 Most kids’ appetites fall off after the first year when their growth slows.
 Even if they have strange or monolithic food habits, they are probably doing just fine.
 (See Should My Kids Take Vitamins? in our Articles section.)

 Second, even if your kids need the added nutrition, do you really want them to get it this way?
 It seems to cater to those with the least imagination — those who think that the only way to make a food appealing to kids is to make it sweet and chocolate-y.
 So your toddler won’t drink milk?
 Give her some yogurt, or grill a cheese quesadilla, or let her help you make a fruit smoothie.